Sony Pictures Home Entertainment: Early history (1978–1991)

-As Columbia TriStar Home Video
+As Columbia TriStar Home Video (1991–2001)

 In March 1990, NBC filed a lawsuit against Columbia and its then-new parent company Sony under the perception that the latter two parties were violating their joint pact.
 Columbia purchased the foreign video rights to Orion Pictures titles a month earlier.
 NBC alleged that they were unaware of this transaction and had become convinced that Columbia was forming their own video unit in strict defiance of the joint venture, which was set to expire in 1992.
 Sony and Columbia denied NBC's claims.
 As the lawsuit continued into 1991, General Electric, the parent of NBC and RCA, announced that it was divesting its interest in RCA/Columbia.
 The deal closed in August of that year and the litigation officially ended with Sony renaming the company as Columbia TriStar Home Video (CTHV).
 In 1998, CTHV signed a deal with The Jim Henson Company to launch its own video label, Jim Henson Home Entertainment, with CTHV distributing; at the time, Columbia Pictures and Henson were also allied theatrically for the Jim Henson Pictures venture.

 On February 28, 1999, CTHV and Universal Studios Home Video signed a multi-year deal to allow CTHV to distribute Universal's products on DVD outside North America.
-For a short time, titles from Columbia TriStar Home Entertainment also distributed by Universal on VHS between 2002 and 2003.
+For a short time, titles from Columbia TriStar Home Entertainment were also distributed by Universal on VHS between 2002 and 2003.